Avichai997/ecommerce/README.md

 40. Admin Orders
     1. create Admin Order menu in header
     2. create AdminOrder.js
-    3. load orders from server
+    3. load orders from backend
     4. list them in the screen
     5. show delete and edit button
     6. redirect to order details on edit action